 The white line (a misnomer because it isn’t actually white) appears around the inner edge of the hoof wall as seen from the bottom of the hoof.

-When metabolic problems occur, this line can become stretched, forming a small gap around the edge of the sole.
+With laminar inflammation, this line can become stretched, forming a small gap around the edge of the sole.
 This gap may collect dirt, small rocks, or even rotting material.

 Researchers say that a stretched white line is often the earliest noticeable change in horses with metabolic conditions such as insulin resistance.
 A stretched white line indicates the beginning of laminar failure, but the good news is that it can be reversed in many instances.